borntofrappe/game-development/04 Super Mario Bros/Super Mario Bros 1/README.md

 - `texture`; a string describing the png image in the global `gTexture` and `gFrames`

 - `stateMachine`; a state machine describing the player.
-This is actually important to warrant a separate section, see below
+This is actually important to warrant a separate section (see below).

 ### update